NaGeL182/MMOnline2/readme.md

 Well here is the location for the unofficial sequel/english port/whatever of the Monster Musume Online Game.

-This game is written in ruby, using the libgosu 2d game library.
-Currently copyrighted (premade) assets are being used in place of original ones which we will use when we get them.
+This game is written in ruby, using the libgosu 2d game library. ("https://www.libgosu.org/") Currently copyrighted (premade) assets from the original game are being used in place of original ones which we will use when we get them.